 Money is the same way, you need to have money that is liquid to use when you need it.
 That takes the form on cash, money in a savings account, and easily accessible capital.

-This is important so you don’t have to sell assets you have (like stock or real estate) to get at your money, or so you don’t go into debt.
+This is important because you don’t want to sell assets you have (like stocks or real estate) to get at your money.
+It also helps you avoid getting into debt.

 Keeping money on hand in a savings account protects you from both of these.

 It can be incredibly tempting to buy things upfront for low money down and easy monthly payments.
 I’ve fallen for it a couple of times.

 The problem is that the amount you pay in interest is usually absurd.